Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 4. [FAQs](#%EF%B8%8F-faqs)

 ## ℹ️ General Info
-Ipanema is a platform that enables banks to grant loans via the Celo blockchain to their customers.
+Ipanema builds the bridge between traditional banks and the blockchain ecosystem.
+It is a platform that enables banks to grant loans via the Celo blockchain to their customers.
 The platform provides a frontend for customers to start loan requests and a backend that simulates a banking infrastructure.
-Loans can be provided in the stablecoins that are offered by the Celo blockchain.
+Loans can be provided in the stablecoins that are offered on the Celo blockchain.

 ### The Problem
-In the last years decentralized finance protocols that operate independent from banks and the traditional infrastructure recorded a giant growth.
+In the last years, decentralized finance protocols that operate independent from banks and the traditional infrastructure recorded a giant growth.
 The new platforms use blockchains like Ethereum as core infrastructure and enable users to transfer values in the form of digital token.
-Many financial services are rebuilt in DeFi but due to the missing authentification tools, loans can only be provided if a asset is locked up in a smart contract as collateral.
+Many financial services are already rebuilt in DeFi.
+Due to the missing authentication tools, loans can only be provided if an asset is locked up in a smart contract as collateral.
+This keeps DeFi developers from creating many more use-cases.
-Parallel to this, traditional banks implemented online banking applications that offer a user-friendly frontend, while relying on legacy banking infrastructure.
+Parallel to this, traditional banks implemented online banking applications that offer a user-friendly frontend with secure KYC solutions meeting all regulatoric requrements.
+The banking systems relies on legacy banking infrastructure that was set up decades ago therefore many systems are not up to date and processes are slow and expensive.

-The lack in providing loans in DeFi is a large opportunity for banks.
+### Large Opportunity
-Ipanema solves this issues by building a bridge between banks and authenticated DeFi users.
+Blockchains provide layers for settlements and transactions that are faster, more secure, more transparent and more interoperable than in the banking world.
+But the lack in providing loans in DeFi is a large opportunity for banks.
+With Ipanema they can easily get access to the DeFi world and offer loans in cryptocurrencies to their customers.
+Ipanema builds the bridge between the traditional world and the blockchain ecosystem, by combining the advantages of banking interfaces with KYC solutions and the open world of blockchains.

 ### Team & Background
 Ipanema was created as part of the Celo x Huobi Hackathon with focus on Stablecoin in Web3 &amp; Sustainability.
 The hackathon offered three topics of which we took the 3rd one 'Stablecoins + DeFi mobile solutions'.